ProsperWorks/oak/DESIGN.md

 ```
 The essence of serializing non-tree objects is capturing identity.

-Does this matter in ALI?
+Does this matter in `ALI`?
 Honestly, I don't know.
 Cycles and DAGs are
 irrelevant for Correspondence bodies.
 We do have Summaries which are
 DAGgy on Strings but that is probably irrelevant in all logic.